mukulbichkar19/Personal-Practice/README.md

 # Personal-Practice
-This repository will contain all my personal codes done for practice
+This repository contains all my personal codes done for practice